 "The U.S. Food and Drug Administration today approved Sovaldi (sofosbuvir) to treat chronic hepatitis C virus (HCV) infection.
 Sovaldi is the first drug that has demonstrated safety and efficacy to treat certain types of HCV infection without the "...

-- OLYSIO efficacy in combination with peginterferon alfa (Peg-IFN-alfa) and ribavirin (RBV) is substantially reduced in patients infected with HCV genotype 1a with an NS3 Q80K polymorphism at baseline compared to patients infected with hepatitis C virus (HCV) genotype 1a without the Q80K polymorphism.
-[See DOSAGE AND ADMINISTRATION and Microbiology].
-Screening patients with HCV genotype 1a infection for the presence of virus with the NS3 Q80K polymorphism at baseline is strongly recommended.
-Alternative therapy should be considered for patients infected with HCV genotype 1a containing the Q80K polymorphism.
+- Efficacy of OLYSIO in combination with peginterferon alfa (Peg-IFN-alfa) and ribavirin (RBV) is substantially reduced in patients infected with HCV genotype 1a with an NS3 Q80K polymorphism at baseline compared to patients infected with hepatitis C virus (HCV) genotype 1a without the Q80K polymorphism [see DOSAGE AND ADMINISTRATION and Microbiology].

 - OLYSIO is not recommended in patients who have previously failed therapy with a treatment regimen that included OLYSIO or other HCV protease inhibitors [see Microbiology].